KaviMani09/KaviMani09/README.md

 <img align="right" src="https://github.com/KaviMani09/github-stats-transparent/blob/output/generated/overview.svg"  width="400">

 _Hello there this is **Mani kandan**.
-Working as [Freelancer](https://www.linkedin.com/in/kavimanikandan09/) at Check MY [Portfolio](https://kavimanikandanprotfolio.netlify.app).
+Working as [Freelancer](https://www.linkedin.com/in/kavimanikandan09/)  [Portfolio](https://kavimanikandanprotfolio.netlify.app).
 You can see my opensource work down below.
 I love to code in JavaScript and Rust.
 I am a friendly guy you can connect with me on social media, I would love to have you in my life._
 <h3 align='center'><i>Social Media Handles</i></h3>
 <p align='center'>